DVD Movie Guide @ dvdmg.com Awards & Recommendations at Amazon.com.

 This Boxer disc exists as part of a boxed set that also includes a 60-page book.
 It provides various essays as well as credits/notes about each film.
 Unfortunately, my review package lacked the book, but I wanted to mention that it comes with the large release.

-As a pioneering efforts in the 1970s martial arts genre, King Boxer deserves respect, and its fight scenes continue to provide reasonable excitement.
+As a pioneering effort in the 1970s martial arts genre, King Boxer deserves respect, and its fight scenes continue to provide reasonable excitement.
 However, much of the film fails to age well, so this becomes an erratic action experience.
 The Blu-ray comes with generally good picture as well as adequate audio and a mix of bonus materials.
 I respect Boxer for its place in cinema history, but the actual film offers only inconsistent pleasures in 2021.

 Note that as of December 2021, this version of King Boxer appears only as part of an eight-disc/12-film set called “Shawscope Volume One”.
 It also includes The Boxer From Shantung, Five Shaolin Masters, Shaolin Temple, Mighty Peking Man, Challenge of the Masters, Executioners from Shaolin, Chinatown Kid, The Five Venoms, Crippled Avengers, Heroes of the East, and Dirty Ho.